xwmx/nb/README.md

 [1] 🔖 Example Bookmark One (example1.com)
 ```

-View bookmark in your terminal web browser:
+View a bookmark in your terminal web browser:

 ```bash
 > bookmark peek 2
 ```

-Open bookmark in your system's primary web browser:
+Open a bookmark in your system's primary web browser:

 ```bash
 > bookmark open 2